oscarsaiges/Rebtel/README.md

   A new report vill be generated after each pull request or push.

   (One issue remians.
 When pushing to main the index.html get removed from gh-pages branch.
-   To view test-report's in browser: add the index.html file, found in root, to the gh-pages branch and let it build.)
+   To view test-report's in browser: add the index.html file, found in root, to the gh-pages branch and let it build.
+Visit report page once before your first commit.)

 Happy testing!